What Seventh-day Adventists Believe About Growing in Christ

-In fact, Jesus Himself said, “You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me” (John 5:39).
+In fact, Jesus Himself said, “you search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me” (John 5:39, NKJV).

 It’s the same way that if you are to grow in friendship with someone, you need to get to know them.
 Maybe by listening to them as you talk, observing them, reading a book they wrote or even looking them up online.